rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 No.

-Just compare our brain ability to process many things in parallel.
+Just compare our brain ability to process things in parallel.
 Right now we are reading, listening and probably regulating our hormonal levels at the same time.

 For thinking, the brain limits itself, no parallelism is possible.
-It requires a great deal of focus, memory, logic and energy to create the sounds and to follow them into meanings in our heads.
+It requires a great deal of focus, memory, logic and energy to create the sound sequences and to follow them into meanings in our heads.

 As an adult, if we are thinking all the time, we will get exhausted.
 Like a mental marathon runner.

 This is not a criticism, if we are thinking on how to solve a problem and we are passionate about it, that is wonderful!
 Keep thinking hard.

-But, if our heads are just babbling all day long, we are wasting energy.
-You are a gas-guzzler sucking a lot of your oxygen and energy for a very low output.
+If our heads are babbling all day long, we are wasting energy.
+Our mind can be a gas-guzzler sucking our oxygen and energy for a low output.

 One sound after the other.

 Is it the same for images ?

 Now lets check the hydrogen car.
 Our imagination.

 <br />
 <br />
 <br />